 When our fellow Americans bravely put on the uniform to serve, as over 150,000 Northeast Floridians have, we must ensure that their sacrifice does not go unnoticed.
 Our nation’s commitment to our service men and women must not end when they depart the military.
 Yet we continue to hear stories of veterans not receiving the care and services they deserve.
-That’s why when I came to Congress, I wanted to and now proudly serve on the House Veterans’ Affairs Committee where I can work on addressing these issues firsthand.
+That’s why when I came to Congress.
+I proudly served on the House Veterans’ Affairs Committee in the 115th Congress and currently serve on the House Appropriations Subcomittee on Military Construction and Veterans Affairs.
 In coordination with my colleagues on the Committee, veteran service organizations, and the VA leadership, I am committed to working to restoring a culture of accountability at the VA.
 I take this responsibility very seriously and will continue to work on legislation that has positive impacts in the lives of our nation’s veterans.

 For more information concerning work and views related to Veterans issues, please contact our office.

 More on Veterans

 WASHINGTON, D.C. – Today, Congressmen John Rutherford (FL-04) and TJ Cox (CA-21) sent a letter to the Department of Veterans Affairs to ask for more information on the VA’s long-term care plans, including assisted living programs, for veterans living with traumatic brain injury (TBI).
 Veterans who have suffered severe TBI often face challenges with finding adequate care when they return home.